How to Find a Job After College in 2023 (7 Tips to Boost Your Odds)

 Even after you’ve graduated, you might be surprised to learn that you can get help from your college’s career center.

-Reach out to chat and let them know more about your situation and what sort of job you’re looking for.
+Reach out to chat and let them know more about your situation and what job you’re looking for.
 They may also be able to provide career recommendations based on your major that you haven’t yet considered.

 7. Set Up an Amazing LinkedIn Profile

 Have you taken the time to flesh out your LinkedIn profile?
-It can be a fantastic tool when you’re looking for work, so don’t neglect it.
+It can be a fantastic tool when looking for work, so don’t neglect it.

 Many recruiters and companies place job ads directly on LinkedIn, which you can browse and apply to directly from the site.